 These rates are much more affordable than many plans you will find through an employer and are much lower than what you would find on one of the healthcare exchanges (the maximum out-of-pocket expenses for plans on the exchanges often range from around $6,000 for an individual, up around $12,600 for a family plan).

 Unfortunately, once you retire from the Guard or Reserves, you lose access to Tricare Reserve Select.
 You can still participate in a Tricare Reserve Select health care plan, but you would have to transfer to another plan.
-Let’s take a look at some of your health care options once you retire from the Guard or Reserves.
+Let’s look at some of your healthcare options once you retire from the Guard or Reserves.